-Patterns of diversity have been a focus of metabarcoding studies [10, 11], but in many cases, results from eDNA sequencing may differ substantively from results from traditional, non-PCR-based biodiversity surveys [12, 13, 14, 15].
-To evaluate metabarcoding as a tool for assessing biodiversity, we provide a mechanistic, simulationbased approach to understanding the processes that lead ultimately to metabarcoding data.
+Studies that survey the natural world by amplifying and sequencing DNA from environmental sources such as water, air, or soil - which we call metabarcoding or eDNA studies - have become a popular method for rapidly characterizing ecological communities [1, 2, 3, 4].
+In particular, patterns of diversity have been a focus of eDNA studies [5, 6].
+However, in many cases, results from eDNA may differ substantively from results from traditional, field-based biodiversity surveys [7, 8, 9], generating concerns about the accuracy and potential value of eDNA sampling for addressing community ecology and biodiversity questions.
+To evaluate eDNA as a tool for assessing biodiversity, we provide a mechanistic, simulation-based approach to understanding the processes that lead ultimately to eDNA data.

-Ecological inquiry often begins with uncovering patterns of biodiversity, yet sampling biodiversity is inherently 15 difficult and the methods highly varied.
-Methods for surveys of fish diversity differ fundamentally from surveys of 16 birds or trees.
-Every way of surveying the world has a different set of processes intervening between the sampled 17 phenomenon (say, the number of different types of snails on a rock) and the recorded observation (the number of 18 snails recorded, trapped, or otherwise counted).
-The reason that different survey techniques offer different results 19 and insights - even for the same survey target - is because these intervening processes differ between techniques.
-20 Some methods have only trivial intervening processes: counts of snails on a rock are subject to ascertainment bias 21 and sampling error, but we expect these counts to be reasonably direct reflections of the "truth" that exists in the 22 world.
-Environmental DNA provides the potential for standardizing of sampling among disparate species groups - 23 for example, a single sampled bottle of ocean water can be used to survey fish, plankton, benthic invertebrates and 24 mammals.
-However, producing biodiversity estimates from eDNA sequences requires complex laboratory processes 25 - from collection to extraction through amplification and sequencing - that may substantially affect estimates of 26 biodiversity derived from eDNA.
-27
+Ecological inquiry often begins with uncovering patterns of biodiversity, yet sampling biodiversity is inherently difficult and the methods highly varied.
+Methods for surveys of fish diversity differ fundamentally from surveys of birds or trees.
+Every way of surveying the world has a different set of processes intervening between the sampled phenomenon (say, the number of different types of snails on a rock) and the recorded observation (the number of snails recorded, trapped, or otherwise counted).
+The reason that different survey techniques offer different results and insights - even for the same survey target - is because these intervening processes differ between techniques.
+Some methods have only trivial intervening processes: counts of snails on a rock are subject to ascertainment bias and sampling error, but we expect these counts to be reasonably direct reflections of the "truth" that exists in the world.
+Environmental DNA provides the potential for standardizing of sampling among disparate species groups - a single sampled bottle of ocean water can be used to survey fish, plankton, benthic invertebrates and mammals - however, producing biodiversity estimates from eDNA requires complex laboratory processes - from collection to extraction through amplification and sequencing - that may substantially affect estimates of biodiversity derived from eDNA.

-Specifically, eDNA methods often use PCR, which causes two key differences from other sampling methods.
-28 First, PCR exponentially increases the very low concentrations of DNA collected in the environment to make 29 amounts sufficient for further analysis.
-This exponential process means that stochasticity and small biases in the PCR 30 process can lead to large differences the abundance of each species' amplicons relative to DNA concentrations in the 31 field [16, 17, 18].
-The issues surrounding amplification bias in mixed-template PCRs have long been documented 32 [19, 20], and in the metabarcoding context have recently come under useful scrutiny [21, 22, 23].
-Compounding the 33 bias problem is a crucial second difference between PCR-based methods and others: DNA from different species 34 often amplifies at different rates, such that each PCR cycle preferentially amplifies templates with greater affinity 35 for the primers being used (i.e., amplification bias) [24, 25].
-Furthermore, in contrast to many traditional sampling 36 techniques, metabarcoding datasets are compositional [26]: their information content has an "arbitrary total imposed 37 by the instrument" [26], which necessarily means amplicon counts are not directly related to counts of template 38 molecules in the sampled environment.
-Many PCR-based analyses of ecological communities gloss over potential 39 biases that arise from using genetic methodologies, and few attempt to quantify either the degree of this bias or its 40 effects on study results.
-However, understanding the results of metabarcoding surveys requires that we understand 41

-42 how these processes influence estimates of diversity and other survey outcomes.
+Specifically, eDNA methods use PCR, which causes two key differences from other sampling methods.
+First, PCR exponentially increases the very low concentrations of DNA collected in the environment to make amounts sufficient for further analysis.
+This exponential process means that stochasticity and small biases in the PCR process can lead to large differences the abundance of each species' amplicons relative to DNA concentrations in the field [10, 11, 12].
+Compounding this problem is a crucial second difference between PCR-based methods and others: DNA from different species often amplifies at different rates, such that each PCR cycle preferentially amplifies templates with greater affinity for the primers being used (i.e., amplification bias) [13, 14].
+Many PCR-based analyses of ecological communities gloss over potential biases that arise from using genetic methodologies, and few attempt to quantify either the degree of this bias or its effects on study results.
+However, understanding the results of eDNA surveys requires that we understand how these processes influence estimates of diversity and other survey outcomes.